 This especially applies to one sacred mother-daughter wedding tradition: wedding dress shopping.
 Your soon-to-be-wed daughter may choose a dress that’s a lot different from the one you always imagined for her.
 While shopping, repeatedly tell her she will be a beautiful bride and be honest with her while keeping the feedback positive.

 Money is never fun to talk about, especially when you have to spend a lot of it.
 Make it easier on the couple by bringing up what you can or can’t contribute at the beginning of the wedding planning process.
 Be specific about whether or not it’s a gift or a loan, or just go ahead and offer to cover certain parts of the weekend.
 (For example, the bride’s family traditionally takes care of the wedding, while the groom’s family covers the rehearsal dinner and the honeymoon.
-Of course, there are countless variations of that today, making it even more important to talk about early on.)
+Of course, there are countless variations of “who pays for what” today, making it even more important to talk about it early on.)

 Don’t make any decisions without consulting the couple.

 We can’t reiterate this enough: it’s their day!
 Everything from who and how many people you invite to the rehearsal dinner to what you wear to the wedding needs to go through the couple.
-Planning a big blowout the night before the wedding, when they just want something low key and casual?
+Planning a big blowout the night before the wedding when they just want something low-key and casual?
 Opt for the latter option.
 It’s all part of their vision for the wedding weekend.

 “As parents, we tend to feel we know what’s best because we have more experience,” Cheryl says.
 “But if there is friction, we just need to relinquish control.
 I’ve done it during my daughter’s wedding, and it’s been incredibly freeing and fun.”

 More than anything, your son or daughter will need your support.
-This is a major moment in their lives, and mothers play an important part in that!
-Be ready to solve any last-minute problems, give the couple an ear to vent to when they need it, help alleviate stress and if you really want to be involved, offer to lend a hand with any DIY or errands they might have.
+This is a major moment in their lives, and mothers play an essential part in that!
+Be ready to solve any last-minute problems, give the couple an ear to vent to when they need it, help alleviate stress, and if you really want to be involved, offer to lend a hand with any DIY or errands they might have.
 And whatever you do, don’t be the problem.